silleknarf/art-master/README.md

 README
 ======

-Craicbox is a set of party games playable with a virtual room of your friends on a phone or computer.
+Craicbox is a collection of party games playable with a virtual room of your friends on a phone or computer.

 There are two minigames so far: